Assembly & Operation

 At the current time, 17 lines have been fully integrated (3 laser halls completed).

 All together, the work performed at the PUPS and the LMJ laser halls involved a team of 35 staff members (20 ALSYOM permanent employees and 15 sub-contractor employees).

 Operation of the Sol Gel Coating facility for LMJ optical components

 Achieving the requested transmission performance levels for all the optical components of the LMJ required a special coating technique to be used.
 This technique, called Sol Gel, has been specifically developed by experts at the CEA.
 All LMJ optical components must be treated using this technique prior to installation on the machine, as well as regularly during operation, as the coating has a limited lifetime.

 Having industrialized and manufactured some of the coating tools, ALSYMEX was awarded a multi-year framework contract to operate and maintain the Sol Gel facility located in the vicinity of the LMJ building in 2011.

 In addition to coating operations, work performed at the Sol Gel facility included:

-- The upgrading laboratory technology into an industrial process
+- Upgrading laboratory technology into an industrial process

 - Facility management, including compliance with French safety requirements